- What are imaging tests?

 Other than removing metal objects that might interfere with the picture, no special preparation is needed before having a standard x-ray.

 Preparation for a contrast study depends on the test.
 You may be asked not to eat anything or to prepare in other ways before the test (see the next section).
-The radiology center where you are having the test should give you instructions.
+The radiology center where you are having the test will give you instructions.
 Check with them first.
 Your doctor also might give you instructions.

 What is it like having the test(s)?